-Located at the entrance to the former Queens Dock, nestling between the Scottish Event Campus and the Riverside Museum, the Clydeside Distillery features the restoration of an original B-Listed Clock Tower and Pump House, both dating from 1877, with the integration of a modern distillery featuring double two tonne stills, housed within a contemporary glazed extension.
+Located at the entrance to the former Queens Dock on the River Clyde, nestling between the Scottish Event Campus and the Riverside Museum, the Clydeside Distillery features the restoration of an original B-Listed Clock Tower and Pump House, both dating from 1877, with the integration of a modern distillery featuring double two tonne stills, housed within a contemporary glazed extension.
 The visitor experience encompasses self-led tours, a shop, café and visitor centre.

 Client: McLaughlin & Harvey